Arithmetics in number systems with cubic base: Case with two negative conjugates

 \begin{proof} As previously, the proof is by induction on $k$.
 For $k=1$ we have

 where we use the beginning of Lemma \ref{lemma:prelow--}.
-Assume that $x_k$ has this representation and consider the representation for $k$ in the precedent lemma.
-By appropriate modifications, we obtain the following form.
-We show only the end of the representation. { }
+Suppose that $x_k+x_k$ can be represented in this way and consider the representation of $x_k+x_k$ given by Lemma \ref{lemma:prelow--}.
+If we conveniently rearrange this representation, then its end has the following form. { }

-Let consider the representation for $k+1$ from the previous lemma.
-We can also edit its form.

-We now proceed with the end of the derived representation which is after the fractional point.
+Let us consider the representation of $x_{k+1}+x_{k+1}$ from the previous lemma.
+We can also change it to the following form. { } We now proceed only with the part after the fractional point. { } We can continue even more.